geelen/glenmaddern.com/src/lib/articles/icss.md

 ---
-title: "Rogue Specifications"
+title: "Interoperable CSS"
 strap: "A CSS format for the Loader Age"
 date: "2015-06-21"
 ---

 CSS is a lot of things.
-To people who don't understand it, it can be infuriating.
-To those of us who use it day-to-day, it's essential.
+Frustrating to newcomers, essential (even admirable) to those of us who use it day-to-day.
 It's so intertwined with the browser's rendering model that it can be hard for newcomers to tell what's CSS and what's the browser.
 And it's *extremely* easy to make an unmaintainable mess.

-Whatever you think of CSS, it's demonstrably *underspecified*.
-Gaps in the language itself gave rise to a host of pre-processors, polyfills & workarounds, and the lack of any true runtime isolation resulted in a long line of conventions & techniques to build maintainable code.
+Whatever you think of CSS, it's demonstrably ***underspecified***.
+Gaps in the language itself gave rise to a host of pre-processors, polyfills & workarounds, and the lack of any true runtime isolation resulted in a long line of conventions & techniques to keep code maintainable.
 Until the spec catches up (CSS Variables, Color functions, Custom Breakpoints, the Shadow DOM etc) the void gets filled by a cacophony of ideas & suggestions, with often very little overlap.

 This dramatic lack of consensus is a real hindrance.
 To borrow a phrase from the greatest Australian film ever made: